Briggsc28/briggsc28.github.io/_posts/2015-06-02-Beginners-guide-to-GPIO-Win10-IoT-Core-Insider-Preview.md

   credit: WeGraphics
   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-In this tutorial, we will wire up and write the code required to create a universal application that will, turn an LED on and off each time the button is pressed.
+**Updated on 06/07/2015 :** *Thank you [@WaterContext](https://twitter.com/WaterContext) for pointing an error in the Wire Colour to GPIO Pin table.*<br /><br />In this tutorial, we will wire up and write the code required to create a universal application that will, turn an LED on and off each time the button is pressed.
 It is important to understand both the hardware and software.

 # What is GPIO